dbcli/pgcli/docs/pages/full_screen_apps.rst

 |                                                      | :class:`~prompt_toolkit.layout.controls.FillControl`      |
 +------------------------------------------------------+-----------------------------------------------------------+

 The :class:`~prompt_toolkit.layout.containers.Window` class itself is
 particular: it is a :class:`~prompt_toolkit.layout.containers.Container` that can contain a :class:`~prompt_toolkit.layout.controls.UIControl`.
 Thus, it's the adaptor between the two.

-The :class:`~prompt_toolkit.layout.containers.Window` class also takes care of scrolling the content if the user control created a :class:`~prompt_toolkit.layout.screen.Screen` that is larger than what was available to the :class:`~prompt_toolkit.layout.containers.Window`.
+The :class:`~prompt_toolkit.layout.containers.Window` class also takes care of scrolling the content if needed.

 Here is an example of a layout that displays the content of the default buffer on the left, and displays ``"Hello world"`` on the right.
 In between it shows a